-A Look at Trump’s Shortlist For Replacing Anthony Kennedy
+A Look at Trump’s Shortlist for Replacing Anthony Kennedy

 The Kennedy clerks.
 Like Justice Gorsuch, Kavanaugh and Kethledge once clerked for Anthony Kennedy, which makes it possible for Republicans to say with a straight face that either would be a suitable successor to the retiring Justice.
 That’s superficial, of course, since if there was any significant chance either would follow Kennedy’s footsteps on abortion or same-sex marriage, they would have never made the list to begin with.

 The judicial vets.
-Kavanaugh, Kethledge, Hardiman and Thapar all have extensive federal judicial records.
+Kavanaugh, Kethledge, Hardiman, and Thapar all have extensive federal judicial records.
 Kavanaugh was confirmed as a circuit court judge in 2006; Kethledge made the same leap in 2008.
 Hardiman became a district court judge in 2003, and a circuit court judge in 2007.
 Thapar was confirmed as a district court judge in 2007, though he didn’t joint the Court of Appeals until last year.
 None of these four men is likely to pull any big surprises.

 The GOP pols.
 A political background can be a mixed blessing for a SCOTUS candidate, but when your party is in charge of the Senate, it’s probably a net positive.
 Kavanaugh could be a lightning rod, though: he was a principal aide to Ken Starr during the investigation of Bill Clinton, and then spent five years in the West Wing serving George W. Bush, first as legal counsel and then as staff secretary.
-Kethledge worked for the Senate itself under former Sen. Spencer Abraham.
+Kethledge worked for the Senate itself under former Senator Spencer Abraham.

 The Women.
-Southern Baptist spokesman Russell Moore’s description of Donald Trump in 2016 as having the “attitude toward women…of a Bronze Age warlord” seems harsh but fair.
+Southern Baptist spokesman Russell Moore’s description of Donald Trump in 2016 as having the “attitude toward women … of a Bronze Age warlord” seems harsh but fair.
 That same year Trump promised he’d use his Supreme Court picks to deny women the reproductive rights they’ve enjoyed since 1973.
 As conservative intellectual Ramesh Ponnuru notes, putting a woman on the Court at this crucial moment might improve what is otherwise not an especially good look:

 [I]t cannot be good for conservatism that all three women now on the court are liberals.
 If Roe v.
 Wade is ever overturned — as I certainly hope it will be, as it is an unjust decision with no plausible basis in the Constitution — it would be better if it were not done by only male justices, with every female justice in dissent.